‘Days Of Our Lives’ Spoilers: Salem Heats Up With Multiple Love Triangles

 — Days of our Lives (@nbcdays) August 4, 2018

 Now, Paul will believe that Will has gone back to Sonny and that the two are sneaking around behind his back.
-There will be a tense confrontation between the two men, and Sonny may have to spill the beans on his situation, or make up an intricate lie to save him and Will from the speculation.
+There will be a tense confrontation between the two men, and Sonny may have to spill the beans on his situation or make up an intricate lie to save him and Will from the speculation.

 In addition, Days of our Lives watchers will also see more love triangle drama between Ciara Brady (Victoria Konefal), Tripp Dalton (Lucas Adams), and Ben Weston (Robert Scott Wilson).
 Ciara seemingly can’t stop thinking about Ben, and it seems that she’ll have him at the apartment that she shares with her former boyfriend, Tripp.
 Things will get awkward as the three spend time together.